MXGray/SPIGN/README.md

 I used the Microsoft CIS Speech API for speech-to-text conversion; and
 -  Meanwhile, I used a custom script to convert text into finger-spelled ASL (American Sign Language).

-Though of course, many deaf persons still prefer using sign language to converse with the non-deaf.
+Though of course, many deaf persons still prefer using sign language to converse with others (including the non-deaf).
 -  And this is why I'm still working on offline ASL gesture detection and recognition;
 -  This will use the camera of these eyeglasses to detect, recognize and convert the user's ASL gestures into spoken audio for the other person to hear;
 -  So I'll continue to fine-tune a Mask RCNN model for this;